VladimirMonin/gemini-media-mcp/memory-bank/productContext.md

 ## Problems Solved
 - **Privacy Concerns**: Users can analyze media locally without data leaving their machine
-- **Accessibility**: Provides AI-powered descriptions for images and transcriptions for audio
+- **Accessibility**: Provides AI-powered descriptions for images, transcriptions for audio, and analysis for video
+- **Information Access**: Enables web search capabilities for up-to-date information
 - **Flexibility**: Supports multiple analysis types and custom prompts
 - **Integration**: Works seamlessly with MCP-compatible clients like Claude Desktop and Cursor

 ## How It Should Work
 1. Users configure the server with their Gemini API key
-2. MCP clients can access image and audio analysis tools
+2. MCP clients can access image, audio, video analysis, and web search tools
-3. Users provide media files and analysis requests
+3. Users provide media files, search queries, or analysis requests
-4. Server processes requests using Gemini AI models
+4. Server processes requests using Gemini AI models and Google Search API
-5. Structured responses are returned to the client
+5. Structured responses are returned to the client with sources and metadata

 ## User Experience Goals
 - **Simple Setup**: Easy configuration with environment variables